Ezekiel Elliott Ruling Signals New Era for NFL in Confronting Domestic Violence

 Harvey said that during a conference call with the media, and after hearing it, I almost fell out of my chair.
 I'm not saying no one in the NFL has ever spoken like that before, but I can't recall it; and if anyone has, it's been a long time.

-The NFL has gone from ignoring the issue, to burying it, to obfuscating, to "she was a victim and a survivor."
+The NFL has gone from ignoring the issue, to burying it, to obfuscating, to "she was a victim and survivor."

 Again, the point here is we may be in a new NFL world, where the league begins consistently and severely punishing players anywhere near this issue.